 State of Hawaii

-Your Committees on Housing and Human Services, to which was referred S.B.
-No. 1020 entitled:
+Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
+No. 622 entitled:

-"A BILL FOR AN ACT RELATING TO RENTAL ASSISTANCE,"
+"A BILL FOR AN ACT RELATING TO RESTRAINING ORDER VIOLATIONS,"

-As affirmed by the records of votes of the members of your Committees on Housing and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1020, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1020, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 622 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.